PowerDNS/pdns/docs/manpages/pdns_control.1.md

      in the case of the Bind backend, in named.conf.

 reload
-:    Instruct the server to reload all its zones.
+:    Instruct the server to reload all its zones, this will not add new zones.

 remotes
-:    Get the top number of remote addresses.
+:    Get the top number of remote addresses (clients).

 respsizes
 :    Get a histogram of the response sizes.